 After the Event

 - Send invoices.
-Send invoices to shoppers as quickly after the event as you can.
+Send invoices to shoppers as quickly after the event as you can if needed.

 - Ship items.
 Don’t forget to ship items to your shoppers in a timely manner.